andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 }
 ```

+**Note:** If you think this is too cumbersome, then you are definetly not alone!
+[Jacob Ebey](https://twitter.com/ebey_jacob) created an awesome abstraction layer on top of the GitHub API, which let's you fetch Markdown from GitHub in no time.
+Please check out the[github-md](https://github.com/jacob-ebey/github-md) API to save some code.

+Either way, using github-md or our custom fetch logic, we are now able to fetch Markdown content from GitHub!

-Sweet!
-Now we can update our code from earlier and fetch the content from GitHub.
+Now we can update our code from earlier and fetch the content from GitHub:

 ```tsx
 import { fetchMarkdownFile } from '~/utilities/github.server.ts';